Barcelona and Atletico Madrid will put their Liga title chase to one side when they meet in the Champions League on Tuesday.

-The pair currently occupy the top two spots in La Liga - Atleti are one point clear of second-placed Barca - and clash in the first leg of their quarter-final tie at Camp Nou.
+The sides currently occupy the top two spots in the Spanish top flight - Atleti are one point clear of second-placed Barca - and clash this week in the first leg of their quarter-final tie at Camp Nou.

 Despite their proximity in La Liga, Barca head into the last-eight tie with far greater experience of Europe's premier club competition.

 The Blaugrana will be looking to extend their record of having contested the semi-finals in the last six seasons, while Atleti are in the quarter-finals for the first time since 1997 and have not reached the last four for 40 years.

 Current Atleti coach Diego Simeone was in the side that lost 4-3 on aggregate to Ajax in the quarter-finals 17 years ago.